tevon4613/ffxi/whm-guide.md

 Even in the very best groups with the most ridiculously geared party members, this should be enough to keep you busy all the time.
 If you find yourself not doing anything for a minute or more, you're probably overlooking something that could help you and your party.

+When you do not have a Red Mage available:
+* Silence helps against monsters that can cast spells
+* Addle gives you more time to react when a monster is no longer silenced
+* Dia II reduce monster defense
+* Paralyze and Slow reduce monster attack speed

+Banish spells can be useful when fighting larger groups of undead monsters.
+They reduce defense on all skeletons, ghosts, Fomor, and several other monster families.
+You should avoid casting Banishga unless you know that your tank has hit all nearby monsters.

+As a WHM, you also have one crowd control spell: [Repose](https://www.bg-wiki.com/ffxi/Repose).
+This is a single-target, Light-elemental sleep spell with a long recast time.
+Repose is difficult to cast on higher-level monsters, but it can easily keep a Charmed player from causing more problems.

 ### Sweat the Small Things

 Why you should bother?
-It sounds like a lot of work to look up fight mechanics, worry about bar-spells, remove the minor debuffs, and "try hard" in general.
+It sounds like a lot of work to look up fight mechanics, worry about Bar- spells, remove minor debuffs, and "try hard" in general.
 This is where we appeal to the selfish loot whore that we know lurks deep inside you.
-Even if you don't care about your party members--isn't Raise in the game for a reason?--paying a little attention to mechanics will 100% make your life easier in the long run.
+Even if you don't care about your party members—_isn't Raise in the game for a reason?_—paying a little attention to mechanics will make your life easier in the long run.

 As an example, let's say your entire party gets hit by Drown.
 No big deal, it's just a tiny bit of damage.
 But a minute later, the monster uses Def Down + Magic Def Down on your entire party, and then it starts casting Meteor.
 Your tank is taking 20-50% more damage, you can't guarantee that your next Erase will remove the Magic Def Down debuff, and you've got 500+ damage coming in two seconds.
 This is not a situation you want to be in.

 So, before your next fight:

 1. Use your favorite search engine to look up the monster, battlefield, or zone name.
-2. Make a note of all the interesting attacks it has, including attacks inherited from its monster family.
+2. Note the interesting attacks it has, including attacks inherited from its monster family.
-3. Cross-reference the attacks against the table here.
+3. Cross-reference the attacks against the table below, and prepare to run away from the attack if you can.
-4. Cast buffs that will mitigate or prevent the attack and refresh them as necessary.
+4. Cast buffs that will mitigate or prevent the attack, and refresh them as necessary.

 | Preventable Debuffs               | Barspells to use             |
 |-----------------------------------|------------------------------|